About Us

 Co-Founder

-Alaa was born in Jordan and moved to Gaza in 1996 following The Oslo Agreement.
-He left Gaza for the West bank in 2007 – where he currently resides.
+Alaa Ali Alshaham was born in Jordan and relocated to Gaza in 1996 following the Oslo Agreement.
+He lived in Gaza until 2007 when he moved to the West Bank, where he resided until 2021.

 Mitch Gordon